 Amiright?

-The very best parenting books, once you sort through the ones that give up a top ten list or checklist of how to make things right in 45 simple steps, actually remind us how complicated parenting is and what our children need most is our presence, to be forgiving, kind, and better at listening instead of quick to react.
+The very best parenting books, once you sort through the ones that give up a top ten list or checklist of how to make things right in 45 “simple” steps, actually remind us how complicated parenting is.

 The hardest part?

-Is realizing you must first of all, be these things to yourself in order to help you child and the situation.
+Is realizing you must first of all, be these things for yourself in order to help you child and the situation when it presents itself.

-These are some of the best of the best parenting books that have through nearly a decade, helped me refocus on keeping a positive connection with each of my children, help to facilitate growth in myself and with our family, and have giving me an science-backed understanding of both my children’s behavior and my own.
+These are some of the best of the best parenting books that have through a decade of parenting, helped me refocus on keeping a positive connection with each of my children, help to facilitate growth in myself and with our family, and have giving me an science-backed understanding of both my children’s behavior and my own.

 These methods of gentle parenting are wonderful for positive discipline, teaching children boundaries without shaming or harsh consequences.